 - Total tips you reported to your employer on time.
 Tips you reported, as required, by the 10th day of the month following the month you received them are considered income in the month you reported them.
-For example, tips you received in December 2018 that you reported to your employer after December 31, 2018, but by January 10, 2019, are considered income in 2019 and should be included on your 2019 Form W-2 and reported on Form 4137.
-Jine 1.
-Report these tips in column (d). - Tips you received in December 2019 that you reported to your employer after December 31, 2019, but by January 10, 2020, are considered income in 2020.
-Don't include these tips on line 1 for 2019.
-Instead, report these tips on line 1, column (d), on your 2020 Form 4137. - Tips you didn't report to your employer on time.
-Report these tips in column (d). - Tips you didn't report at all (include any allocated tips (see Allocated tips, earlier) shown in box 8 on your Form(s) W-2 unless you can prove that your unreported tips are less than the amount in box 8).
+For example, tips you received in December 2021 that you reported to your employer after December 31, 2021, but by January 10, 2022, are considered income in 2022 and should be included on your 2022 Form W-2 and reported on Form 4137, line 1.
+Report these tips in column (d). - Tips you received in December 2022 that you reported to your employer after December 31, 2022, but by January 10, 2023, are considered income in 2023.
+Don't include these tips on line 1 for 2022.
+Instead, report these tips on line 1, column (d), on your 2023 Form 4137. - Tips you didn't report to your employer on time.
+Report these tips in column (d).
+For example, tips you received in December 2022 that you reported to your employer after January 10, 2023, are considered income in 2022 because you didn't report them to your employer on time. - Tips you didn't report at all (include any allocated tips (see Allocated tips, earlier) shown in box 8 on your Form(s) W-2 unless you can prove that your unreported tips are less than the amount in box 8).
 Report these tips in column (c).
-These tips are considered income to you in the month you actually received them.
-For example, tips you received in December 2019 that you reported to your employer after January 10, 2020, are considered income in 2019 because you didn't report them to your employer on time. - Tips you received that you weren't required to report to your employer because they totaled less than \$20 during the month.
-Report these tips in column (c). - Line 5.
+These tips are considered income to you in the month you actually received them - Tips you received that you weren't required to report to your employer because they totaled less than \$20 during the month.
+Report these tips in column (c).

+Line 5.
 Enter only the tips you weren't required to report to your employer because the total received was less than \$20 in a calendar month.
-These tips aren't subject to social security and Medicare tax. - Line 6.
-Enter this amount on Form 8959, line 2, if you're required to file that form. - Line 8.
-For railroad retirement (RRTA) compensation, don't include an amount greater than \$132,900, which is the amount subject to the 6.2% rate for 2019. - Line 10.
+These tips aren't subject to social security and Medicare tax.

+Line 6.
+Enter this amount on Form 8959, line 2, if you're required to file that form.

+Line 8.
+For railroad retirement (RRTA) compensation, don't include an amount greater than \$147,000, which is the amount subject to the 6.2% rate for 2022.

+Line 10.
 If line 6 includes tips you received for work you did as a federal, state, or local government employee and your pay was subject only to the 1.45% Medicare tax, subtract the amount of those tips from the line 6 amount only for the purpose of comparing lines 6 and 9.
 Don't reduce the actual entry on line 6.
-Enter "1.45% tips" and the amount you subtracted on the dotted line next to line 10. - Line 11.
-Multiply the amount on line 10 by 0.062 (the social security rate for 2019). - Line 13.
-Form 1040-SS and Form 1040-PR filers, include the amount from line 13 on Form 1040-SS or Form 1040-PR, line 6.
-See the instructions for Form 1040-SS or Form 1040-PR for more information.
+Enter "1.45% tips" and the amount you subtracted on the dotted line next to line 10.